#FinallyFriday is here at last!

 We are happy to present a monthly online session hosted by Matilda Siebrecht.
 She pairs archaeology and journalism with a healthy curiosity into the past, crafts, experiments and much more.

 #FinallyFriday will be streamed via Discord at 17:00h Amsterdam time.
 It includes a live question and answer session from people who are tuned in (that could be you).
 All free to join so for those interested in finding out some of the specialisations of archaeology, here's a nice and easy way to start!
-The link to the server is https://discord.gg/MErhsf8.
+Follow this link to enter the server: https://discord.gg/MJTUwc8.
+Once you click, you are prompted to present yourself in 1, 2 sentences and then one of us will let you in.

 EXARC on Discord